-- The National Alliance on Mental Illness (NAMI) works to improve the lives of Americans affected by mental illness.
-NAMI programs include an abundance of educational opportunities, outreach and advocacy, and support services around the country.
+- The National Alliance on Mental Health (NAMI) works to improve the lives of Americans affected by mental illness.
+NAMI Programs include an abundance of educational opportunities, outreach and advocacy, and support services around the country.

-- HalfofUs.com can help you begin addressing loneliness or any mental health issue you’re struggling with.
-The site offers tips for taking action, finding help, and helping a friend.
+- Halfofus.com can help you begin addressing loneliness or any mental health issue you’re struggling with.

 - VolunteerMarch.org puts volunteers together with causes they care about in their own neighborhoods.
-There’s some evidence that volunteering can alleviate loneliness.
+There is some evidence that volunteering can alleviate loneliness.
 If you’re seeking social connection or a sense of purpose, but don’t know how to go about it, this searchable database can help get you started.

 - The Lonely Hour is a podcast in which people open up about their struggles with loneliness and isolation.
 Sometimes, it’s helpful to hear that we’re not alone in these feelings, and encouraging to learn how others deal with it.